For many small businesses like yours, the key to growth, longevity, and market dominance is the ability to evolve.

 Sharing a bottle of Coke with someone means sharing happiness and extending a hand of friendship.

-If you are curious about how these brands evolved their businesses smoothly, and want to do the same for your brand, read on to understand the brand evolution process.
+If you are curious about how these brands evolved their businesses smoothly, read on to understand the evolution process to do it for your brand.

 Brand evolution process

-The evolution process of a brand is the series of steps the brand undergoes to grow and adapt to the changing market demands, consumer behavior, and industry trends over time.
+Brand evolution is the series of steps to grow and adapt to the changing market demands, consumer behavior, and industry trends.

-The brand evolution process can vary depending on the specific brand and its goals.
-The stages include brand assessment, strategy development, identity design, marketing, and management.
+The process can vary depending on the specific brand and its goals.
+The stages include brand assessment, brand evolution strategy, identity design, marketing, and management.

 Here is a general step-by-step brand evolution process: